FaiziIsmady/advpro-module09-publisher/README.md

 ![Image](https://github.com/user-attachments/assets/02a19906-cfe8-4c92-9e0c-e39b9f881c48)

 Description:<br>
-## Testing the Publisher and Subscriber using RabbitMQ

 After installing Docker Desktop and running RabbitMQ with the provided Docker command, I tested the publisher–subscriber system built using Rust and the `crosstown_bus` crate.